1. Six Ways to Ensure the Best Screening Mammogram Interpretation

 Choose a facility where an experienced breast radiologist will be reading your screening mammogram.

-As discussed in a previous article, not all radiologists have obtained the same training and level of expertise when it comes to their ability to interpret a screening mammogram.
+As discussed in this article, not all radiologists have obtained the same training and level of expertise when it comes to their ability to interpret a screening mammogram.
 I encourage you to contact the facility where you are having your mammogram and ask for the credentials of the radiologist who will be interpreting your mammogram.
 Does the radiologist read mammograms on a regular basis?
 Has the radiologist undergone additional training in breast imaging interpretation through a dedicated breast imaging fellowship?
 Choosing the facility for your screening mammogram should be based on the credentials of the interpreting radiologist, not on the extraneous decorations and niceties of the facility or the most convenient location to your home or office.

 Choose your ideal imaging facility and stick with it.

 With standardized patient positioning during mammography, breast tissue maintains a similar appearance from year to year on each mammogram.
 New glandular breast tissue (the white part of the image) does not increase in quantity as you age, but you may slowly lose glandular tissue over time.
-This results in the mammogram looking fairly similar year after year- think of this as your breast “fingerprint.”
+This results in the mammogram looking similar year after year- think of this as your breast “fingerprint.”
 Because a new small cancer can look just like glandular tissue, it is very important for the breast radiologist to compare your mammogram with prior mammograms.
-If a questionable area of density (increased area of white on the image) can be shown to not change over a period of time, then the breast radiologist will feel confident that this density represents normal breast tissue.
+If a questionable area of density (increased area of white on the image) can be shown to not change over time, then the breast radiologist will feel confident that this density represents normal breast tissue.
 However, if a new area of density appears on the mammogram, or the structure of the glandular tissue changes, this could represent an early subtle finding of breast cancer.
 Without the benefit of prior mammograms for comparison, these early changes indicating a developing breast cancer may be overlooked as “normal” breast tissue, delaying the eventual breast cancer diagnosis until cancer has grown even larger on the next year’s mammogram, where the change becomes evident.

 Ideally, having your mammogram performed at the same facility year after year ensures that the breast radiologist has access to all prior breast imaging studies, which is invaluable when interpreting your current mammogram (see #2).
 However, life happens- you may move across town or across the country, change insurance companies, etc…and it may be necessary to change facilities.
 Don’t worry- this isn’t the end of the world!
 You can still benefit from having prior mammograms available for your breast radiologist, it will just take a little extra effort on your part.
-When you schedule your mammogram at a new facility, it is immensely helpful if you let the scheduler know the name of the facility including the City and State where your last mammogram was performed.
+When you schedule your mammogram at a new facility, it is helpful if you tell the scheduler the name of the facility, including the City and State where your last mammogram was performed.

 Any new breast symptoms may be an early sign of breast cancer.
-Breast symptoms that are important to note include a new lump in the breast (also referred to as a palpable finding), a palpable finding which has increased in size, skin changes/puckering, nipple retraction, breast pain, and nipple discharge.
+Breast symptoms that are important to note include a new lump in the breast (also referred to as a palpable finding), a palpable finding which has increased in size, skin changes/puckering, nipple retraction, and nipple discharge.
 If you are experiencing any of these symptoms, additional imaging may be necessary to fully evaluate your symptoms.
 If you tell the scheduler that you are experiencing any of these symptoms, the facility will have time to contact your primary care provider and request an order for more detailed imaging to evaluate your new symptoms prior to your appointment.

 Come prepared on the day of your examination.